 Churchill Downs Incorporated Obtains Rights to Operate Internet Real-Money Gaming in New York and Colorado, If Legalized

-CDI has entered into a tax-efficient partial liquidation agreement (the “Liquidation Agreement”) with Saratoga Harness Racing, Inc. (“SHRI”) to liquidate CDI’s 25% equity stake in SCH in exchange for the remaining 50% interest in Ocean Downs held by SCH.
-CDI is, in effect, acquiring 37.5% of Ocean Downs because it has indirectly owned an additional 12.5% of Ocean Downs through its 25% ownership interest in SCH.
-Upon closing of this transaction, CDI will own 100% of Ocean Downs and will have no equity interest or management involvement in Saratoga New York or Saratoga Colorado.
+As previously announced, CDI entered into a tax-efficient partial liquidation agreement (the “Liquidation Agreement”) with Saratoga Harness Racing, Inc. (“SHRI”) to liquidate CDI’s 25% equity stake in SCH in exchange for the remaining 50% interest in Ocean Downs held by SCH.
+CDI has, in effect, acquired 37.5% of Ocean Downs because it had indirectly owned an additional 12.5% of Ocean Downs through its 25% ownership interest in SCH.
+CDI now owns 100% of Ocean Downs and has no equity interest or management involvement in Saratoga New York or Saratoga Colorado.

 SHRI has agreed to grant CDI and its affiliates exclusive rights to operate internet real-money sports betting and real-money iGaming on behalf of SHRI in New York and Colorado for a period of fifteen years from the date of the Liquidation Agreement should such states permit SHRI to engage in sports betting and iGaming, subject to payment of commercially reasonable royalties to SHRI.